noeyislearning/customer-churn-prediction/README.md

-# Summer Olympics
+# Customer Churn Prediction

- Provides in-depth insights into the historical trends,  patterns, and achievements of the Summer Olympics.
-By leveraging a rich dataset, we explore various aspects of the games.
+Demonstrating the application of Artificial Neural Networks (ANNs) for predicting customer churn.
+By leveraging a dataset with various customer attributes, the model aims to identify customers at risk of terminating their business relationship.